cdl-geneseo/geneseo-dictionary/B/Biznatch.md

 # Biznatch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Biznatch

 Created by  Zachary Arthur, last modified by  Unknown User (jmb53) on Nov 20, 2012

 AJ- new word meaning something gross.
 S99J.Boselli, 2012: n.
 1. An non-expletive alternative to &quot;bitch.&quot; Considered to be relatively euphemistic.
 75% of those surveyed were familiar with and could define the term, but not in adjective sense of the word.